razzlemacher/ut-health-final-proj/README.md

 Install conda from the anaconda website at [www.anaconda.org/download](https://www.anaconda.com/download)

-After installing Anaconda, open a command prompt and execute:
+After installing Anaconda, open a command prompt and:
+* go to the directory where this repo has been downloaded
-`conda env create -f environment.yml`
+* execute `conda env create -f environment.yml`

 These are the important packages used: